8 Steps to Prep Your Pond for Winter

 Not only will decaying organic matter feed algae next spring, but it will also rob pond water of oxygen which your fish need to thrive.
-Keep a leaf net on you pond until the leaves are down and cleaned up.
+Keep a leaf net on your pond until the leaves are down and cleaned up.
 Cut back aquatic plant foliage.
-Watch our video about pond netting here.
+Remove and discard any tropical water plants.

 Step 2.
 Catch up if you didn't maintain your pond this summer.

 Step 3.
 Continue to add Spring and Fall Prep beneficial bacteria.

 Okay, okay... this one is tough.
 But your fish do not need to be fed during the late fall, winter, and early spring.
 They won't even want to eat!
 Once the water temperature drops below 55 degrees you should not feed them.
 Even if we have a warm spell over the winter and your fish begin to move around -- don't do it!
 You could be risking their health!
 Read more about fish and winter health here.

 Step 5.
 Move your air stones.

 Step 6.
 Have an deicer for backup.

 |Here's a floating pond de-icer keeping a hole open in the ice for the fish to breathe.|